wp-plugins/insite-for-wp-personalization-made-easy/readme.txt

 == Upgrade Notice ==

+= 1.5.3 =
+* inSite is faster than ever.
+Update to have a faster loading time.

 = 1.5.2 =
 * Upgrade to support login using the same user to a few site and installations.